Jakeyboii12/Paypal_adder/README.md

    paypal needs to be funded at least $50 to add money to your paypal

-   THIS CODE ONLY FREE FOR 10 PEOPLE THEN WILL CODE $100
+   THIS CODE ONLY FREE FOR 10 PEOPLE THEN WILL COST $100